pchubinskiy/wdi3_final_project/README.md

 2. Bootstrap

-+ Used for fixed-navbar layout.
++ Used for fixed-navbar layout

+3. Last.fm API

++ Used to get info for top artists (most subscribed) and top five genres and artist is tagged with

+4. LocalStorage

++ Used to store results from Last.fm API

 **A couple paragraphs about the general approach you took**